ga-wdi-boston/wdi_2_ruby_sql_lab_hogwarts/README.md

 Then, in a `.rb` file, require the classes you created in Step 2 and write code that will create a mirror of your SQL data as Ruby objects.
 Of course, unlike your SQL data this will not be saved anywhere, but run your file with a `binding.pry` at the end to make sure it works.

+## Step 4: Queries

+Implement each of the following queries as SQL statements *and* Ruby methods on the appropriate classes.
+Add the SQL queries to a separate `.sql` file, and add example uses of your Ruby methods to the `.rb` file you created in Step 3.

+* Get all current students (i.e. not alumni) sorted alphabetically.
+* For a given student, find all spell categories they know spells in.
+* For a given student, get their average proficiency level across all spells they know.
+* For a given student, find all spells at their level or lower that they *don't* know.
+* For a given spell, find all students who are at the spell's level or higher, but don't know it.
+* Get a roster of all current students:
+  * **SQL:** Sort the students by house, by year within houses, and alphabetically within years.
+The name of the house should be included in the results.
+  * **Ruby:** Return a hash where the keys are house names and the values are hashes.
+Within these hashes, the keys are year numbers and the values are arrays of students, sorted alphabetically.
+* For a given spell category, houses have a "total proficiency", which is the sum of the proficiency scores of all students in the house for all spells in that category.
+Find out which spell category each house is most proficient in, using this metric.

 ## Step 5: Behavior

-Implement each of the following behaviors as a SQL query and/or a Ruby method as specified.
+Implement each of the following behaviors as specified.
 Add the SQL queries to a separate `.sql` file, and add example uses of your Ruby methods to the `.rb` file you created in Step 3.

 ### Admitting Students